Pankaj Jain

-Pankaj Jain (born 1970 in Pali, Rajasthan) is a professor of Philosophy, Religious Studies, Film Studies, Sustainability, and Diaspora Studies.
-He has authored five books and has co-edited the Hinduism Section of the Encyclopedia of Indian Religions and another volume on Philosophy of Religion.
+Pankaj Jain (born 1970 in Pali, Rajasthan) is a Professor of Philosophy, Religious Studies, Film Studies, Sustainability, and Diaspora Studies.
+He is the Director of The India Centre and the Head of the Department of Humanities and Languages at FLAME University.
+He has authored or edited eight books, including the Hinduism Section of the Encyclopedia of Indian Religions and another volume on Philosophy of Religion.
 His articles have appeared in multiple academic journals and popular websites.

 Education and career

 Jain graduated with a Bachelor of Engineering in Computer Science from Karnataka University in 1992 and began teaching at the M.B.M.
 Engineering College, Jodhpur.
 He moved to the US in 1996.
 After working as an IT professional for a few years, he joined Columbia University in 2002 to pursue M.A. in Indian Religions.
 In 2008, he received a Ph.D. from the University of Iowa in Indian Religions and Ecology.

 In 2007, he taught Sanskrit, Hindi, and Hinduism at Rutgers University for a year.
-From 2008 to 2010, he taught Indian languages at North Carolina State University.
+From 2008 to 2010, he taught at North Carolina State University.
 In 2010 he joined the Department of Philosophy and Religion and Department of Anthropology at the University of North Texas.
 He has been a research affiliate at the Pluralism Project by Harvard University, the first Hindu-Jain scholar-in-residence at GreenFaith, an American interfaith environmental coalition, and the India representative for the International Society for Environmental Ethics.

-He is currently the Director of The India Centre and the Head of the Department of Humanities and Languages at FLAME University.
 He convened the first Indic Studies conference in collaboration with the Indian Institute of Advanced Study in May 2021.
 In 2025, he co-organized the first symposium on the academic study of religion in collaboration with Wellesley College.
 Two of his online courses are available on SWAYAM.
 The first is on Jainism and the second is on Asian Philosophical and Religious Traditions.